-When we think about making money using our houses one thing usually comes to mind: AirBnB…But there are many more ways to earn money from your home space than when just listing it on AirBnB.
+When we think about making money using our houses one thing usually comes to mind: Airbnb…But there are many more ways to earn money from your home space than when just listing it on Airbnb.

-Sharing economy is on the rise and as per PwC analysis UK’s key sharing economy sectors could deliver £140 billion by 2025.
-Whatever you decide to use your house for ensure you still pay the taxes on your earnings if they are over £1000 (when renting out space in your house you are allowed to a tax relief of £7,500 a year or £3,750 if you’re letting it jointly but then the room but the room needs to be furnished).
+Sharing economy is on the rise and as per PwC analysis, UK’s key sharing economy sectors could deliver £140 billion by 2025.
+Whatever you decide to use your house for ensuring you still pay the taxes on your earnings if they are over £1000 (when renting out space in your house you are allowed tax relief of £7,500 a year or £3,750 if you’re letting it jointly but then the room but the room needs to be furnished).
 That means that the below mentioned won’t be included in the scheme.
 Ah ensure you have some suitable business insurance in place, usually, professional indemnity cover or public liability policy should be enough to protect you from the consequences of all sorts of catastrophes.

 It aims to build a network of self-employed women hosting and attending female-only co-working groups in their homes.
 Users can search based on location, skill or industry, and time, and there is also a review system for rating hosts.
 It is hosts who set their own prices and most will charge between £10-£15 per day, putting it in line with many mid-price co-working spaces.
 Currently, Kitchin Table deducts 10% of that as a fee.

-- Tool Sheed.
 If your shed is full of tools why not to earn money when renting them out to someone who lives nearby yet does not have such a great toolset?
-For that use a website Fat Lama – it is the fastest growing peer-to-peer marketplace for ‘stuff’ in the world (as featured in The Times and TechCrunch).
-The website/app allows people to rent out their belongings to others nearby(fully-insured) for cash; anything from film gear, projectors, and PA systems to road bikes and campervans!
+For that use, the website Fat Lama – is the fastest-growing peer-to-peer marketplace for ‘stuff’ in the world (as featured in The Times and TechCrunch).
+The website/app allows people to rent out their belongings to others nearby(fully insured) for cash; anything from film gear, projectors, and PA systems to road bikes and campervans!
 It’s available throughout the UK and US and they are reporting some of the London-based lenders are earning £3,700 ($4960) per month.

-- Storage Space – Sites/app such as StashBee will allow you to earn money for storing someone else’s belongings.
+Sites/apps such as StashBee will allow you to earn money for storing someone else’s belongings.
 Have you bought a huge house or have your kids left the home for uni and you are simply left with way too much space?
 Rent it out!
 Most users of the site earn more than £1000 per year.